Dementia Talking Research Project

 - How are people with dementia communicated with and about?

 - How can the communication strategies of people with dementia and their carers be understood, improved and facilitated?

 - In what ways can communication through everyday conversation improve the care of people with dementia?

 In order to answer these questions we are exploring three types of talk about dementia:

 - Interviews with carers about their views about communication and care.

 - Real life recordings of talk in peoples own homes, a specialist dementia care home and a memory clinic.

-Project updates will be provided on the Dementia Project website as Dementia Talking progresses.
+Project updates will continue to be provided on the Dementia Project website as Dementia Talking progresses.
 Updates will include short summaries of key findings from the project, and details of publications and talks about the research.

-If you are interested in this research and would like to know more, get in touch with us using our secure contact form.
+If you are interested in this research and would like to know more, get in touch with Elizabeth Peel by email on firstname.lastname@example.org.